Overview

 Measuring Milk Production

 You cannot know whether you are making enough milk based on breast size, how full your breasts feel, or ounces pumped.
-The best way to measure milk production is by your baby’s weight gain and output in diapers.
-Your pediatrician will track your baby’s weight to ensure they are eating enough.
+The best way to measure milk production is by your baby’s weight gain and diaper output.
+Your pediatrician will track your baby’s weight to ensure they eat enough.
 Your baby will naturally lose weight after birth before they start gaining.
 In general, your pediatrician doesn’t want to see your baby lose more than 10% of its birth weight and wants to see your baby back at its birth weight within two weeks.

 IV fluids during labor can cause your baby to maintain higher fluid levels, leading to more excess fluid loss after birth.
 Your doctor may see this as weight loss due to not eating enough.
 Please keep this in mind if you have IV fluids during your labor.
 This is very common in hospitals, especially if you have Pitocin or an epidural.
 There is an entire episode on the evidence of IV fluids if you want to learn more.

-While weight is important, another measurement of whether your baby is getting enough milk is by the output in their diapers.
+While weight is important, the output in their diapers is another measurement of whether your baby is getting enough milk.
 For the first 24 hours, you will probably only see meconium, which is thick, tar-like, black poop.
 In the second 24 hours, you should see two or more brown sticky poops.
 On days 3, 4, and 5, you should see three poopy diapers a day, starting green on day three and getting to yellow by day five, which will be the norm moving forward.

 If your doctor, midwife, or pediatrician voices concerns that you may not be making enough milk, talk through the reasons and what you can do to improve how much you are producing or how much your baby is eating.
 If you wish to continue breastfeeding, please talk to a lactation consultant before concluding that you are not making enough milk.

-There will be a separate in-depth episode on maintaining and increasing your milk supply.
+There is a separate in-depth episode on maintaining and increasing your milk supply.

 Breastfeeding Problems